jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Nothing.
 I've looked.
 So have others."

 Mr. Webb exhales slowly.
-"So God's creation... can end?"
+"So you say God's creation...can end?"

 Mary doesn't answer.